 “Thank you Doc.
 We appreciate you very much.”, said Art.

 A large smile formed on Doc Garner’s face.
 He was always taken back by Art’s sincerity and he knew that this weekly gesture was a testament to his parent’s upbringing.
 “You’re a good boy, Art.
 You boys keep yourself safe and I will be expecting you both here bright and early Monday morning.”

 As they were bounding out the store and steps away from the beginning of their weekend, Doc yelled out to both of them, “.. and Art.
 Go a bit slower and try not to smash into my garbage cans with that tank of yours.”

 “Dang”, thought Art.
-He peaked back at Doc.
+He peeked back at Doc.
 He noticed how he stared back above his glasses that were precariously perched at the end of his nose.
-Doc almost looked a judge sitting there ready to cast sentencing upon a guilty party.
+Doc almost looked like a judge sitting there ready to cast sentencing upon a guilty party.

 Art felt his face blushing and bashfully uttered back, “Yes sir.”